The Good, the Bad, and the Ugly: Debating the Ethics of AI

 Luckily, this is the storyline from the Terminator movies and not real life.
 But could it be that we’re reaching a point where artificial intelligence is set to take control of humanity and make decisions devoid of emotions like sympathy and empathy?

-Depending on who you ask, the answer is yes…or no. High performance computing has already proven a machine’s ability to perform advanced calculations far faster and more accurately than the human mind.
+Depending on who you ask, the answer is yes…or no. If AI is good or bad really depends on how it is used.
+High performance computing has already proven a machine’s ability to perform advanced calculations far faster and more accurately than the human mind.
 The question is: Who should be in control of decision making?

 Artificial intelligence vs. deep learning vs. machine learning

 Artificial intelligence is nothing new.
 The term was coined in 1955 by John McCarthy and debated and discussed at the Dartmouth Summer Research Project on Artificial Intelligence in 1955 by the founding fathers of artificial intelligence.

 Since then, we’ve seen AI in hundreds of movies and fictional stories from Star Wars and The Avengers to Bicentennial Man and Ex Machina.
 Unfortunately, there’s no agreed-upon definition of artificial intelligence.

 We do know that deep learning and machine learning are subsets of artificial intelligence.
 Machine learning is based on algorithms and statistical models where a prediction is made based on inputs.
 Almost all AI is built upon machine learning.